matheusrabelo/FastService/readme.md

 # Fastservice

 ## About
-A lightweight library for creating **robust microservices architectures** on NodeJS.
+A lightweight library for creating **robust microservice architectures** on NodeJS.
-The main idea behind this is sharing data under Redis connections.
+The main idea behind is sharing data under Redis connections.

 ## How to install
 This library is distributed on **npm**.
 To install, run the following command: